Troubleshoot IAM policies - AWS Identity and Access Management

 A condition is defined without an applicable action

 The policy below defines two Amazon S3 actions for all S3 resources, if the S3 prefix equals custom and the version ID equals 1234.
 However, the s3:VersionId condition key is used for object version tagging and is not supported by the defined bucket actions.
-To learn which conditions are supported by an action, see Actions, Resources, and Condition Keys for AWS Services and follow the link to the service documentation for condition keys.
+To learn which conditions are supported by an action, see Actions, Resources, and Condition Keys for AWS Services and choose the service to view service documentation for condition keys.

 { "Version": "2012-10-17", "Statement": [ { "Effect": "Allow", "Action": [ "s3:ListBucketVersions", "s3:ListBucket" ], "Resource": "*", "Condition": { "StringEquals": { "s3:prefix": [ "custom" ], "s3:VersionId": [ "1234" ] } } } ] }